Siyaaan/TheVaultOfCuriosity/Database design.md

     time it took to install
 	how good the connection is

-A search feature where you can put a review about the post installation
+A search feature where you can put a review about the post installation, maybe just an option you can choose so it will consistent with other apps

 it can also record uninstallation time it took to uninstall